 Wiener dogs!
 Hot dogs!
 That other name you can’t spell!
 That’s right, we’re talking about the dachshund.
 I still have to check the word every time I type it.
 Now, I realise that this is the third short-legged dog that I’ve done, and I’ve only done four dogs so far.
-I understand that that means that this blog is, like, seventy-five percent short-legged doggos. none of them would be helpful to stump removal services.
-Don’t worry, though.
+I understand that means that this blog is, like, seventy-five percent short-legged doggos so none of them would be helpful to a professional carpet cleaning company St Catharines ON.
+But don’t worry, though.
 There will be more long-legged canine friends to come.
 I’m just in a short-legged dog mood at the moment, I suppose.

 I only really “know” one dachshund, and that’s my boyfriend’s family dog dog.
 She loves to burrow down into blankets when she sleeps, whether it’s in a bundle of blankets on the couch or down at your feet in bed.
 Either way, she’s an adorable little burrower.
 Except, for whatever reason, when my boyfriend’s dad is sleeping on the couch.
 Then, little doggo curls up on top of him and the two sleep on the couch together and it’s delightful.
 Not only is she very cute when she sleeps, but she’s also cute, like, most other times.
 She’s super friendly, and she’s very mischievous.
 She’s got an attitude, too.
 She’ll start trotting off somewhere she knows she’s not supposed to go, and you’ll say her name, as a warning, and she’ll stop, and look back at you, and move another couple paces, then look back at you again, and so on.
 Cheeky little thing.